Ōtamahua/Quail Island Recreation Reserve

 Camping on the island for approved groups

 Overnight camping on the island is available for approved groups at Whakamaru Beach (swimmers beach), and Skiers Beach.
-Contact the DOC Ōtautahi / Christchurch Visitor Centre.
+Email DOC Ōtautahi / Christchurch Visitor Centre with your:

 The island is 81 ha in area, with a high point of 86 metres.
 It lies in the flooded crater of an extinct volcano - Te Whakaraupō/Lyttelton Harbour.